zmontgo/commonsenseamerica/about.md

 <div class="index-sections content">
   <div class="section">
     <h2 class="red-header">About Us</h2>
-    <p>CommonSense America is the premier organization to equip individual young people to engage in their communities and win over hearts and minds of their peers.</p>
-    <p>Our goal is to help Americans discover, defend, and introduce others to the ideas that made America great with truth and grace.</p>
+    <p>CommonSense America is the premier organization to equip individual young people to engage in their communities and win over hearts and minds of their peers.
+Our goal is to help Americans discover, defend, and introduce others to the ideas that made America great with truth and grace.</p>
-    <p>We are community of young patriots seeking to pushback against the trendy, fashionable, vogue ideas of today’s culture.</p>
-    <p>We supply articles, speakers, speeches, and merchandise created by fellow conservative teens to help you win the culture wars.</p>
+    <p>We are community of young patriots seeking to pushback against the trendy, fashionable, vogue ideas of today’s culture.
+We supply articles, speakers, speeches, and merchandise created by fellow conservative teens to help you win the culture wars.</p>
   </div>

   <div class="section" style="margin-bottom: 3rem">